drgndrp/BGS-Godot/README.md

 ## 💻 Installation <a name = "Installation"></a>

-**Drag & Drop**  the contents of the "addons"-folder into your projects "addons"-folder (u know the drill)
+**Drag & Drop**  the contents of the "addons"-folder into your projects "addons"-folder and activate it in the project settings (u know the drill)

 ## ⛏️ Built Using <a name = "built_using"></a>